gomson/vicsydev/consing_forth.md

 ```

 ### reader
-One of the goals set early on in the design process was to reuse the Lisp reader for parsing Lifoo code.
+One of the goals set early in the design process was to reuse the Lisp reader for parsing Lifoo code.
 Looking back, sticking with this choice was fundamental to achieving a seamless integration since it formed a natural obstacle to deviating too far from Lisp.

 ```
 Lifoo> "1 2 +" read